 Below and on my testimonial page you’ll find descriptions from Constellation workshops, a method that access areas in the subconscious where the hidden scars become visible and can be healed.
 Many people, also children!, have found peace and healing through this method.

-Sign up for info about my Constellation workshops here: Info@carlavanwalsum.com or you can schedule a private session or on Skype.
+Sign up for info about my Constellation workshops here: Info@carlavanwalsum.com or feel free to schedule a 20 minute FREE consultation on Zoom or Skype!

 Listen to my 5 minute